KMKfw/kmk_firmware/docs/keys.md

 _So now... what's a handler, and what's a pre/post callback?!_

-All of these serve rougly the same purpose: to _do something_ with the key's data, or to fire off side effects.
+All of these serve roughly the same purpose: to _do something_ with the key's data, or to fire off side effects.
 Most handlers are provided by KMK internally and modify the `InternalState` in some way - adding the key to the HID queue, changing layers, etc. The pre/post handlers are designed to allow functionality